course-files/MCS8104-Lab2-SyntheticData/README.md

-# Lab 2: Stored Routines (Procedures and Functions) and Views
+# Lab: Stored Routines (Procedures and Functions) and Views

 | **Key**| Value |
 |---------------|---------------------------------------------------------|